-A Level Assessment % A Level Practical Exam: Solo performance linked to a specific practitioner within an area of study, Performance in a quartet, Group choreography 80 marks 50% of A Level Written Two sections: 2 hours 30 minutes 100 marks exam: Section A: short answer questions (25 marks) and one essay question 50% of A level (25 marks) on the compulsory set work/area of study.
-Section B: two essay questions on the second set work/area of study (25 marks for each essay).
+A Level Assessment % A Level Practical Solo performance linked to a specific practitioner within an area of study, 80 marks Exam: Performance in a quartet, Group choreography 50% of A Level Written Two sections: 2 hours 30 minutes 100 marks exam: Section A: short answer questions (25 marks) and one essay question (25 marks) on the compulsory set work/area of study.
+50% of A level Section B: two essay questions on the second set work/area of study (25 marks for each essay).